 Dhoble published a study in The New England Journal of Medicine about Simpson’s case, which happened in May 2016.

 The condition doesn't just happen after a person or a pet dies, says Jeffrey Decker, MD, section chief of clinical cardiology at Frederik Meijer Heart & Vascular Institute of Spectrum Health in Grand Rapids, MI.
 Nor is it always centered on a health issue.

 "I had a lady who was frustrated with the cable company present with this," he says.
-Another was a woman who found out her daughter lost her job, says Decker, also an assistant professor of medicine at Michigan State University.
+Another case was a woman who found out her daughter lost her job, says Decker, who’s also an assistant professor of medicine at Michigan State University.

 Severe pain can trigger the syndrome.
 So can an asthma attack, a fierce argument, a surprise party, or even public speaking.